Lori2Lori/personal-website/README.md

-Personal website about programming and design.
+Personal website about my adventure with learning programming.
 ==============================================

 How to start hacking on this project